Anastasiia Gubanova: 2021–22 season: Debut for Georgia

 Gubanova opened the 2021–22 season at the 2021 CS Finlandia Trophy, her first international assignment since 2018.
 She placed fourth in the short program, scoring just shy of her personal best, but fell to seventh in the free skate and fifth overall, despite setting new personal bests for both the free program and total score.
 She was initially scheduled to compete next at the 2021 CS Cup of Austria in November, but withdrew from the event after contracting COVID-19.

 After recovering from illness, Gubanova returned to competition in December at the 2021 CS Golden Spin of Zagreb where she earned her first international senior title.
 She won the short program despite a mistake on her final spin but fell to third in the free program.
 However, her lead from the short was enough to keep her narrowly in the lead, and she took the gold medal ahead of American skater Amber Glenn and Estonian Niina Petrõkina.
 She stated in an interview after the event with Russian media outlet Sports.ru, "I'm not in full shape after the illness, the COVID damaged my lungs and respiratory system...but of course, I'm very happy that I got the gold medal here, even if it's not quite ideal yet."

 Making her debut at the European Championships in Tallinn, Gubanova placed sixth in the short program with a clean skate.
 She struggled in the free skate, making several errors and dropping to seventh overall.
 Despite this, she said that the "impressions, however, are amazing after such a competition.
 It’s a huge experience for me and for my future career."

 Gubanova was officially named to the Georgian team for the 2022 Winter Olympics by the Georgian Figure Skating Federation on 19 January.
 She began the Olympics on 5 February as the women's entry for Georgia in the team event, where she skated a clean program to place fourth in the segment, and earn 7 points towards Team Georgia's combined score.
 However, despite scoring 22 team points overall to tie for fifth place with Team China going into the free skate, Team Georgia lost the tie-breaker and did not advance.
 In the women's event, Gubanova was tenth in the short program.
-She was tenth in the free skate as well but finished eleventh overall.
+She was tenth in the free skate as well and finished tenth overall.

 At 2022 World Championships, the field was noticeably affected by the banning of all Russian skaters as a result of the Russo-Ukrainian War.
-In his more open contest, Gubanova placed sixth.
+In this more open contest, Gubanova placed sixth.